 What was the idea?

 Drupal CxO Day aimed to connect Drupal executives for sharing best practices and holding discussions.
 It focused on the specific issues and opportunities that Drupal business owners face in their companies.
-QArea had the possibility to share its experience and has discovered plenty of useful tips to stay relevant, to collaborate and compete in a fast moving market, to capture tools for generating value for the business.
+QArea, one of the leading outsourcing development companies, had the possibility to share its experience and has discovered plenty of useful tips to stay relevant, to collaborate and compete in a fast moving market, to capture tools for generating value for the business.

 The main idea was creating a global network of Drupal shops who wish to intense collaboration with each other, to form a framework for key players in other Drupal markets to share best practices in Drupal business development.